Inspired cooking For a Happy ever After

-Cooking and nutrition is a subject that interests me not only because of I love good food, but also because I have a very sensitive digestion forcing me to pay attention.
-I'm also a vegetarian.
-I believe that all animals are sentient and have real feelings and that killing them to satisfy our tastebuds is not a kind thing to do.
+Cooking and nutrition is a subject that interests me, not only because of I love good food, but also because I have a very sensitive digestion.
+I'm also mainly vegetarian.
+I feel all animals have emotions just like we do and should to be treated fairly.

-Many years ago I suffered a debilitating eating disorder.
-This compelled me to learn more about who I was and how to be free from addictions.
-I also learned about about Ayurveda, Quantum Physics and the healing properties of spices and herbs.
-I find nutrition really fascinating and wrote a book covering all these modalities as I was learning them myself.
-When I got to the end of writing my book, I realized that it is all very clever, but unless you are able to control snacking it's all useless because our health really depends on a strong digestion and snacking weakens our digestive fire.
+Another reason why I’m passionate about nutrition is because many years ago I struggled with an eating disorder.
+This pushed me to learn more about life, who we are and how to be free from addictions.
+I discovered Ayurveda, frequencies of food/water and the healing properties of spices and herbs.
+I find nutrition really fascinating and wrote a book about all my discoveries but then I realized that it is all very clever, but unless I eat mindfully and don’t snack in between, it's all useless because our health depends solely on a strong digestion and snacking just kills it…unfortunately…

-As a rule and I believe most of us feel the same, I don't like complicated diets telling me what I can or cannot eat.
-I like to feel inspired.
-I also found out that it really isn't necessary because we are hightly intuitive.
-Our inner knowing tells us what we need and is generally perceived as a healthy craving.
-Unfortunately, we don't follow those cravings because we are in need of comfort and comfort food is rarely healthy.
+As a rule I don't like complicated diets telling me what I can or cannot eat.
+Not only is it very confusing because they all seem to contradict eachother, I also like to feel inspired.
+Luckily when our body needs some kind of nutrient, it will generally perceived as a healthy craving.
+Unfortunately, we don't always follow those cravings because we are in need of comfort and comfort foods are rarely healthy. (unless you learn to make my chocolat)

 1. Frequency of the food